Social work: North America

 In the United States, social work undergraduate and master's programs are accredited by the Council on Social Work Education.
 A CSWE-accredited degree is required for one to become a state-licensed social worker.
 The CSWE even accredits online master's in social work programs in traditional and advanced standing options.
 In 1898, the New York Charity Organization Society, which was the Columbia University School of Social Work's earliest entity, began offering formal "social philanthropy" courses, marking both the beginning date for social work education in the United States, as well as the launching of professional social work.
+However, a CSWE-accredited program doesn't necessarily have to meet ASWB licensing knowledge requirements, and many of them do not meet them.